If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 When can I have it?

-- Before 10 weeks: usually blood clots and jelly.
+- Before 10 weeks, you will pass blood clots and jelly only.

 Pain